Hove Hypnotherapy Services - Terms and Conditions

 Please ensure you are on time for your appointment.
 It is likely that there will be an appointment booked immediately after yours and as a result any lateness will reduce the time available for your session.

-Please ensure your phone turn off prior to attending your session.
+Please ensure your phone is turned off prior to attending your session.
 Thank you

 Frequently asked questions: